 This version includes more units (17) and exercises than the A or C version and is highly adaptable as you can choose mini-units based on your students’ needs.

 LEVEL C: This edition is designed for high school students, specifically in grades 10-12.
 I suggest an overlap in the grade levels because of the way high school classes work (with honors classes and various tracks).
-I plan on using these Level C units with my English 11 students, but they could easily be used in a 10th or 12th grade classroom.
-Most of the students I have in my English 11 course will already have been exposed to some of the warm-ups in the Level B edition.

 For what it’s worth, I designed Level C to align more closely with the standards required by the SAT Writing Test/ACT English Test.
 The review activities focus on errors in sentence structure, conventions of usage, and conventions of punctuation expressly stated by the SAT in The Official SAT Study Guide published by the College Board.